SLI (Vols) FS Cap Badge

-A scarce, blackened brass, glengarry badge for The 24th Middlesex Rifle Volunteers (Post Office Rifles) with two lug fastenings (east and west).
+A scarce, white metal, field-service cap badge for a volunteer battalion of The Somerset Light Infantry with two lug fastenings (east and west).
+As Churchill 411.

 Note: Churchill states: "In the S.A.H.R.
 Journal Volume XXII, No 89, is an article by E.J.
 Martin Esq, 'The Universal Helmet Plate 1878-1914', it states that the helmet plate centre (Fig. 411), 'was formerly worn as a c... read more

 A brass and enamel mufti/sweetheart badge for the 14th-16th (1st-3rd Birmingham) battalions of The Royal Warwickshire Regiment.

 Note: It looks as though this is a mufti badge with the usual buttonhole fastenings replaced with a pin fastening and with an attractive rim added - presumably for presentation to a sweetheart.
 There is some chipping/staining to the enamel.

 A rare, brass, cap badge for The 1st/1st London Divisional Cyclist Company with a slider fastening.
 KK1873.

 Note: Kipling & King states: "Formed in February 1916 for the 58th (London) Division.
 In May 1916, with 5th and 14th Cyclist companies, formed the 6th Corps Cyclist Battalion which was later the 6th Cyclist Battalion and a unit of The Army Cyclist Corps. read more

 City of London Vol Regt (VTC) Cap Badge